 We'll acknowledge your complaint within three working days and make sure it's fully investigated.
 You'll receive written advice of the outcome within 10 working days, or, if no decision has been made, we'll give you an update on the progress of your case.

-Finally, if we are unable to resolve your complaint within three months we'll let you know.
+Finally, if we are unable to resolve your complaint within two months we'll let you know.
 We'll also tell you of your rights under the Insurance & Financial Services Ombudsman Scheme (IFSO Scheme), which considers complaints relating to insurance claims.
 This is an independent scheme that's free of charge to you.

 The IFSO Scheme has the authority to make decisions binding upon insurance companies for certain claims up to the value of $200,000 (excluding GST).